 Best Nintendo DS Emulator For Android

-DraStic is still the best Nintendo DS emulator for Android devices.
+DraStic is still the best DS emulator for Android devices.

-Android devices are in a unique position to give a more authentic Nintendo DS experience with the help of emulators such a DraStic and of course, having their own touchscreens!
+Android devices are in a unique position to give a more authentic Nintendo DS experience with the help of emulators such as DraStic and of course, having their own touchscreens!

 DraStic is packed with features that will make replaying your favourite DS games on your Android device a whole new experience.

-Paired up with a bluetooth controller such as the Razer Kishi Controller for Android, it will effectively turns your phone in to super charged Nintendo DS.
+Paired with a Bluetooth controller such as the Razer Kishi Controller for Android, it will effectively turn your phone into a supercharged Nintendo DS.

-DraStic is a paid app which is currently $4.99, but it’s absolutely worth it if you are after a top quality way to play your favourite Nintendo DS games on your Android devices.
+DraStic is a paid app that is currently $4.99, but it’s absolutely worth it if you are after a top-quality way to play your favourite Nintendo DS games on your Android devices.

 DraStic Features Include:-